SharkSnack/shiren-5/content/dungeons/primordial-chasm.md

 The 3000G bracelets are harder to identify, so they're a good candidate for Identify Pots.

 #### Pots

-Modder's Pot and Fever Pot can't be found on the ground.<br/>It's best to insert items other than arrows and talismans to identify pots.

-Prices to remember:

 <table class="dungeonTable">
   <thead>